ahuarte47/duckdb-pdal/docs/functions.md

-Read and import a variety of point cloud data file formats using the PDAL library, applying also a custom processing pipeline file to the data.
+Read and import a variety of point cloud data file formats using the PDAL library, applying also a custom processing pipeline to the data.

+The pipeline can be provided either as a JSON file or as an inline JSON string.
+If the second parameter value starts with "[" and ends with "]", it represents an inline JSON, otherwise it is a file path.

 #### Example